Abba Kyari: Career

 Kyari worked for the law firm Fani-Kayode and Sowemimo for some time after his return to Nigeria.

 From 1988 to 1990, he was editor with the New Africa Holdings Limited Kaduna.
 He was a Commissioner for Forestry and Animal Resources in Borno State in the 1990s.

 From 1990 to 1995, Kyari was the secretary to the board of the African International Bank Limited, a subsidiary of Bank of Credit and Commerce International.

 Kyari was an executive director in charge of management services at the United Bank for Africa, and was later appointed the chief executive officer.
 In 2002, he was appointed a board director of Unilever Nigeria, and later served on the board of Exxon Mobil Nigeria.

 Chief of Staff to the President

 In August 2015, Kyari was appointed Chief of Staff to President Muhammadu Buhari.
-As chief of staff, he was widely considered to be the face of the "cabal" and the most powerful person in the Buhari administration.
+As chief of staff, he was widely considered to be the face of an infamous was that wielded high political powers in the government.

 During the administration's first term, he worked mainly behind the scenes to implement the president's agenda.
-In 2019 with Buhari's re-election for a second term, he ordered his cabinet to channel all requests through Kyari's office — further enhancing his influence within government circles, and being labelled as the de facto head of government.
+After Buhari won re-election in 2019, he ordered his cabinet members to channel all requests through Kyari's office — further enhancing his influence within government circles, and being labelled as the de facto head of government.

-In 2017, following a leaked memo, Kyari became embroiled in a public argument with the Head of Civil Service, who was later removed from office and arrested.
+In 2017, following a leaked memo, Kyari became embroiled in a public argument with the Head of Civil Service, who was later removed from office and then arrested.
 In 2020, in another leaked memo, Babagana Monguno the National Security Adviser accused Kyari of meddling in matters of national security.